Do you know about the most common triggers for empaths?

 People may expect things out of you that you are not prepared to give- time, emotional support, commitment, and more.

-People’s expectations can be triggering when you feel like there is no way to meet those expectations.
+As a result, even close friends can unknowingly cause triggers for empaths.
+This happens when they expect things from you, and you feel like there is no way to meet those expectations.

 Or there may be times when someone doesn’t know you that well and doesn’t realize their expectations are too much.
 Or maybe the expectations seem reasonable, but you simply cannot.
 You might feel shame, guilt, sadness, or other ways.